 - Physical / Link Layer

-As a developer the important protocol to discuss are the application protocol and the communication protocol.
+As a developer, the important protocols to discuss is the application protocol and the communication protocol.

 MQTT(Message queuing telemetry transport)

 MQTT is a machine to machine(M2M) “internet of things” connectivity protocol.
-It was designed as an extremely lightweight publish/subscribe protocol, just like twitter.
+It was designed as an extremely lightweight publish/subscribe protocol, just like Twitter.
 You can subscribe to some topics and publish to others.
-It is useful for commmunication with remote location where a small amount of footprint is required and bandwidth is premium.
-For example it is very useful for mobile applications due to small size, low power consumption and efficient distribution of information between receivers.
+It is useful for communication with remote locations where a small amount of footprint is required and bandwidth is premium.
+For example, it is very useful for mobile applications due to its small size, low power consumption, and efficient distribution of information between receivers.
 Furthermore, you can also configure the protocol to be more reliable by guaranteeing delivery.

-A specialized web transfer protocol to be used with constrained node and networks in the internet of things(IoT).
+A specialized web transfer protocol to be used with constrained nodes and networks in the internet of things(IoT).
 It was designed to provide the machine to machine applications like smart energy and building automation.
-It is designed to easily translate to HTTP in order to provide the simplified integration with web, with also the added feature of multicast suuport, low overhead and simplicity.
-It can either utilize the proxy server or can also directly communicate with specialized server designed to use CoAP, under certain environment conditions.
+It is designed to easily translate to HTTP in order to provide simplified integration with the web, with also the added feature of multicast support, low overhead, and simplicity.
+It can either utilize the proxy server or can also directly communicate with a specialized server designed to use CoAP, under certain environmental conditions.

-It efficiently fullfills the need of an extremely lightweight protocol and the ability for a permanent connection.
+It efficiently fulfills the need for an extremely lightweight protocol and the ability for a permanent connection.

 DTLS is a derivation of SSL protocol.
 It provides the same security services (integrity, authentification and confidentiality) but under UDP protocol.
 DTLS is implemented by several projects including CyaSSL and the OpenSSL project